 From 5Ks to Fun Runs there is a race for serious runners to casual walkers with Outer Banks Running Company each week during the summer in Corolla, Nags Head and Avon.
 Get the entire family up on Wednesday morning for the Lighthouse 5K at Historic Whalehead.
 Who said running isn’t fun?!
 Check out their summer schedule and register here.

 Join Kitty Hawk Kites at their Jockey’s Ridge Crossing location at the East Coast’s largest Sand Dune.
 The free family-friendly nightly events are from 6pm – 9pm.
 See the full summer schedule here.

 7. Sanctuary Vineyard Cruises

-Take a trip over to Jarvisburg via boat to visit Sanctuary Vineyards for a unique vineyard tour and tasting through Kitty Hawk Kites.
+Take a 30-45 minute trip over to Jarvisburg from the Village of Duck via boat to visit Sanctuary Vineyards for a unique vineyard tour and tasting through Kitty Hawk Kites.
 Upon arrival on land, take a ride in an open air 4X4 safari vehicle up to the vineyard where a sommelier will delve into the details of wine making.
-Special sunset cruises are available every Thursday evening including an acoustic performance at the Cotton Gin.
 Spots fill up fast – make your reservation today!